 You must live in Student Family Housing for at least four months and be registered for the following fall semester as a full-time day continuing student to be eligible for the program.

-Your subtenant must be eligible to live in Student Family Housing and be a BYU student.
+Your subtenant must be eligible to live in Student Family Housing and be a BYU student taking a minimum of 4 credits during spring and summer terms (which can be split between two terms or taken during one term).
 The sublease period may begin no more than 30 days before the marriage date of the subtenants, if not already married.

 You must make all subleasing arrangements.
+All subleases must first be approved by Student Family Housing.
+An application must be turned in to the Wymount Terrace Office at least one week prior to the start of your sublease.
 Student Family Housing is not responsible for broken sublease agreements.
 You, as the resident, are responsible for the rent and damages of the subtenant who occupies your apartment.

 The subtenant will not be given preferential consideration for placement into Student Family Housing.

 In addition to the information above, the following conditions apply to subleasing:

 - The monthly rent and electricity bills will still be charged to your student account.

 - You are responsible for the condition of the apartment at the end of the sublease time.